22 Feb 2018, by WouterAalberts

-In 2017 and 2018, Janine Jansen has the unique opportunity to perform five times at Carnegie Hall.
+In 2017 and 2018, Janine Jansen has the unique opportunity to perform five times at Carnegie Hall, New York, NY.
 The Dutch violinist will perform with the Royal Concertgebouw Orchestra in January of 2018.
 In March that year, she will give the New York premiere of the concerto Dutch composer Michel van der Aa wrote for her.

 For her Perspectives series, Jansen performs central works of the violin literature, as well as new works with two acclaimed orchestras and expert chamber-music partners.
 There will be a festival-like atmosphere in December when she performs two chamber-music concerts with many longtime colleagues.
 The first concert features Messiaen’s Quartet for the End of Time, along with works by Szymanowski and Bartók.
 Later that week, there is a Russian concert with Shostakovich’s rarely performed Piano Trio No. 1, and music by Prokofiev and Rachmaninoff.